 Shea butter: Shea butter is another fatty substance from a plant.
 It is full of vitamin A, is extremely hydrating, and increased collagen production.
 All of these things greatly influence its ability to help dry skin repair and heal.
 It also can reduce the appearance of scars, wrinkles, or fine lines.

 You want to make sure that you use products with raw, unrefined shea butter because that ingredient has the most benefits.

-Oatmeal: Oatmeal is a cereal that is known for its ability to help calm and sooth irritated skin.
+Oatmeal: Oatmeal is a cereal that is known for its ability to help calm and soothe irritated skin.
 You will often find it as an ingredient in eczema body washes or bath soap.
-However, it can help anyone with dry skin by binding to skin and protecting it against irritants.
-The fats in oatmeal can also help sooth dry skin’s itchiness.
+However, it can help anyone with dry skin by binding to the skin and protecting it against irritants.
+The fats in oatmeal can also help soothe dry skin’s itchiness.